 Namdaemun Market is much more than a food market.
 It’s one of Seoul’s oldest retail centers, with many interconnected streets offering fabric, accessories, toys, shoes, and more.

-Namdaemun’s food scene is a much smaller and very different from the larger Myeongdong food market, but since you can buy other things while there it’s still a great place to see!
+Namdaemun’s food scene is much smaller and very different from the larger Myeongdong food market, but since you can buy other things while there it’s still a great place to see!

-Some food stalls can be found interspersed along the foot traffic zones, but they mostly offer fried donuts, juice, and other small items.
-If you’re interested in filling food you’ll have to go down Namdaemun’s restaurant row.
+Some food stalls can be found interspersed along the foot traffic zones, but they mostly offer fried donuts, fresh juice, and other small items.
+If you’re interested in more filling food you’ll have to go down Namdaemun’s restaurant row.

 Follow your nose to a dark alley with restaurant openings.
 You’ll walk past many small restaurants mostly offering the same traditional Korean dishes like Kimchi Jiggae, bibimbap, and fish.
 They’ll have tables out front with saran wrap-covered sample dishes and women at the doors shouting, “English menu!”